shivshahh/Deployable-Chat-Service/README.md

+markdown
 # Chat Service – Multi-Client TCP Chat with Redis Persistence

 This project implements a lightweight, multi-client chat server and client system using Python sockets, Redis-backed message persistence, and Docker Compose orchestration.
 Clients can connect, exchange messages in real time, and automatically receive full chat history stored in Redis.
+Clients can also optionally specify a target username to communicate directly with another user when running the Python client.

 ---